 To be honest this crossbody bag has been designed around the size of my wallet.
 With the children a little older I find I don’t need to carry quite as much “stuff” around.
 With this cork pattern, I’ve chosen to make an easy bag, keeping it lovely and simple.

 If you would like to add an internal slip pocket or external zip pocket check out my free bag making for beginners course which includes how to tutorials.
-As I am only planning on using this bag for a wallet, car keys, mobile, face mask and hand sanitizer I have chosen not to add them.
+I have many free patterns to choose from, from a mini rolltop backpack to waxed canvas tote, to a project bag.

 I love this style of attaching straps to crossbody bags, having admired it for a while it seemed only fitting to use this method for my new bag.